huggingface/datasets/datasets/qa_srl/README.md

 ### Data Instances

 We use question-answer pairs to model verbal predicate-argument structure.
 The questions start with wh-words (Who, What, Where, What, etc.) and contains a verb predicate in the sentence; the answers are phrases in the sentence.
-For example:<br>
+For example:

 `UCD finished the 2006 championship as Dublin champions , by beating St Vincents in the final .`